Daiver/NumGrind/README.md

  - Travis show multiple warnings.
 I should fix it
  - Split examples into several files
  - Add and test basic SGD with momentum
+ - Make travis fall if tests are not passed